balena-io/balena-cli-masterclass/README.md

 device by using `Ctrl-C`.
 Note that after disconnection, the service containers on the device will continue to run.

-In a multicontainer environment, it may quickly become difficult for an engineer to determine whether their code is working, especially if many services are all outputting log information.
+In a multi-container environment, it may quickly become difficult for an engineer to determine whether their code is working, especially if many services are all outputting log information.
 In these cases, filtering log output via service is possible, by using the `--service` switch (we've also used the